 A coding bootcamp is only one of the many available options out there for those who may be interested in learning to code.
 It’s an intensive investment, one that requires a person’s time, money and a whole lot of blood, sweat and tears.

 Most bootcamps last about 10-12 weeks, are intended to help people gain the skills they need to transition to a technical career, and require a person to quit their day jobs and make a full-time commitment.
 (Part-time bootcamps do exist, but are often less effective than their full-time counterparts, or simply take longer to complete.)

+With all this in mind, it’s obvious that joining a coding bootcamp is essentially a pretty significant decision, and not one that most people make lightly.
 If you want to learn how to code and have been considering a coding bootcamp, I would recommend taking the time to really do your due diligence before signing up.
 Research as much as possible about the price, location, syllabus, mentors, and results (experiences from past students) before making your choice.

 And above all, be aware of what is myth and what is fact before citing something as a reason why you decided not to sign up.